 Pam recently led the development of a new strategic plan – Discover.
 Innovate.
 Act. -- in collaboration with hundreds of stakeholders from across the country, including people living with and affected by MS, members of the scientific community, volunteers, staff, and donors.
 Alongside other change agents within the MS community, she is leading the implementation of the strategy to accomplish the ambitious goals of advancing treatment and care, enhancing well-being, understanding and halting disease progression, and preventing MS.

-A trained research scientist, Pam comes to the MS Society from Alberta Innovates where she spent over a decade and a half leading innovation and change.
+A trained neuroscientist, Pam came to the MS Society from Alberta Innovates where she spent over a decade and a half leading innovation and change.
 Her leadership at Alberta Innovates included significantly growing the health research portfolio and strengthening integration of research and health systems to maximize impact for patients and providers.
 She also led the establishment of a new Alberta Innovates organization that consolidated four corporations across the health, energy, agriculture, and forestry sectors.
 Pam started her career as a faculty member at the University of Calgary at Hotchkiss Brain Institute and then moved to Alberta Heritage Foundation for Medical Research where she held a number of leadership roles.

 416-967-3003 or 1-866-922-6065 ext.
 3003

 The MS Society of Canada’s work relies on the tireless commitment of thousands of volunteers and the hard work and passion of a few hundred employees.
 In pursuit of our mission, we have established strategic priorities to deepen volunteer engagement and to be an employer of choice.